robusta-dev/robusta/docs/tutorials/configuring-automations.rst

   :width: 600
   :align: center

-If you setup `Robusta UI <https://home.robusta.dev/ui/>`_, it will appear in the timeline of all alerts and changes:
+If you setup the `Robusta UI <https://home.robusta.dev/ui/>`_, it will appear in the timeline of all alerts and changes:

 .. image:: ../images/ui-timeline.png
   :width: 600